Operation Gyroscope: Demise

 In addition to the effects of organizational changes, Gyroscope ultimately failed to deliver on its promised benefits.
-The three-year deployment system conflicted with the two-year Selective Service obligation, forcing the army into a mixed rotation system in which draftees did not train with the unit that they served with.
-The program failed to change behavioral issues in the army, with no effect on court-martial incidences during the program and continuing incidents that aroused negative publicity among the German press.
+The three-year deployment system conflicted with the two-year Selective Service obligation, forcing the army into a mixed rotation system in which draftees did not train with the unit to which they were assigned.
+The program failed to change behavioral issues in the army, with no effect on court-martial incidents during the program and continuing incidents that aroused negative publicity among the German press.
 The army broke its promises to career soldiers, with family housing at Fort Riley found to be cramped and deteriorating by the 1st Infantry Division.
 Meanwhile, 10th Infantry Division's married soldiers found out on short notice that a lack of dependent housing in Germany meant that they would have to either transfer or leave their families behind stateside.
 Army requirements quickly forced a rethinking of promises to keep Gyroscope units at permanent stations, with the 10th Infantry Division told that they would not be coming back to Fort Riley after returning from Germany in three years.
 Instead of preserving unit integrity, staff officers both stateside and in Germany reassigned the troops of rotating divisions to other units; an officer of the 4th Infantry Division recalled that by the time it reached its stateside station of Fort Lewis the division had been "completely wrecked and left with nothing" by this practice.

 Senior officers ultimately perceived Gyroscope as wasteful and expensive.
 Barksdale Hamlett, who commanded the 10th Infantry Division in Germany, concluded that regardless of the program benefits to overseas divisions, it "ruined [CONUS units]: we just didn't have anything left over here."
 Melvin Zais, who served both stateside and in Germany during Gyroscope, described the situation as "a mess" in which the enlisted requisitioning system "went to hell, and the replacement system was inefficient and couldn't respond," while the officer replacement system was similarly affected.
 William Westmoreland, then Secretary of the General Staff, opposed unit rotation as disruptive to orderly career soldier progression.